Counselor Education Scholarships and Grants

 Deadline: July 31 annually

 The NBCC Foundation is pleased to announce the 2021 military scholarships for service members, veterans and their spouses pursuing a career in professional counseling.
 The military scholarship was created to increase the number of counselors available to serve military personnel and families.
 These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Programs-accredited, masters-level counseling program; are active duty, have served in the military, or are a military spouse; and who commit to serve military personnel within one year of graduation for the duration of a minimum of at least two years post-graduation.

 Deadline: July 31 annually

-The NBCC Foundation is pleased to announce the 2019 fall rural scholarships for students pursuing a career in professional counseling.
+The NBCC Foundation is pleased to announce rural scholarships for students pursuing a career in professional counseling.
 The rural scholarships were created to increase the number of counselors available to serve people in rural areas.
 These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Programs-accredited counseling master's program, live in a rural area and commit to serve rural populations within one year of graduation for the duration of a minimum of at least two years post-graduation.